Neelavelicham (film)

 Neelavelicham is a 2023 Indian Malayalam language horror thriller film (Note: Sources refer to the film as a "horror thriller" and "horror flick".) directed and co-produced by Aashiq Abu under his banner OPM Cinemas.
 The film stars Tovino Thomas, Rima Kallingal and Roshan Mathew in lead roles, with Shine Tom Chacko, Rajesh Madhavan, Abhiram Radhakrishnan and Pramod Veliyanad in supporting roles.
 The film is based on Vaikom Muhammad Basheer's renowned short story of the same name and is also a reboot of the 1964 blockbuster, Bhargavi Nilayam.
 The supplementary screenplay for the film was crafted by Hrishikesh Bhaskaran.

 The film was released on 20 April 2023.
 The film became a box office bomb.

 Plot

-The film starts with an unknown person entering an abandoned mansion at midnight and being scared away by a ghostly figure in the dark.
+The film opens with an unknown man entering the abandoned mansion Bhargavi Nilayam at midnight, only to flee in terror after encountering a ghostly figure.